cogumbreiro/note/llvm-decompilation.md

 # Decompiling from LLVM-IR into other languages

-In general it is not possible, as translation is **lossy**, so the IR does not include enough information to reconstruct the original code.
+**Can we revert the translation from LLVM-IR into the source language?** In general, **no** because the *translation is lossy*, so the IR does not include enough information to reconstruct the original code.

-Additionally, there are hardly any compilers from IR to other languages.
-The two most well known ones are: [llvm-cbe](https://github.com/draperlaboratory/llvm-cbe), and [emscripten](https://github.com/kripken/emscripten).
+Additionally, there are hardly any compilers from IR into other languages.
+The two most well known reverse-compilers are: [llvm-cbe](https://github.com/draperlaboratory/llvm-cbe), and [emscripten](https://github.com/kripken/emscripten).
+Note, however, that both of these projects do not aim to *reconstruct* code, and are instead simple compiler.

 References: